zzcczc/COMP0035-tutorials-2025/docs/2_pandas/2-02-pandas-df.md

 see [pandas documentation](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html).
 In this course you will typically create it by reading data that is stored in a `.csv` or `.xlsx` file.

-## Activity: Read .csv and .xlsx into a DataFrame
+## ACTIVITY: Read .csv and .xlsx into a DataFrame

 There are two data files in the `src/activities/data/` package: